phuongwj/split/README.md

 ## 🤔 About

 Split-it is a tool for splitting receipts and managing expenses among groups.
-It makes it easy to upload a receipt, assign items to people, and quickly see who owes what. **OCR (Optical Character Recognition) support is planned**, so you'll eventually be able to upload a photo of a receipt and have it parsed automatically.
+It makes it easy to upload a receipt, assign items to people, and quickly see who owes what. **AI image uplaod (coming soon)**, so you'll eventually be ble to upload a photo of a receipt and have it parsed automatically, **voice recognition is also planned**, so users wouldn't have to upload who used what manually, but can use their voice to assign items.

+*Please note:* The implementation of this project may change if a more effective solution is identified.
 ## 🧱 Project Structure

 ```